vasnake/golang-web_services-mrg_course/part1.md

 Generic functions (types): it's like templates, instantiation creates a new non-generic function/type.

-> Arithmetic operators ... yield a result of the same type as the first operand но это не так для Constant Expressions!
+> Arithmetic operators ... yield a result of the same type as the first operand Но это не так для Constant Expressions!

 Floating-point operators:
 > An implementation may combine multiple floating-point operations into a single fused operation

 Comparison operators:
-> Two string values are compared lexically byte-wise Two channel values are equal if they were created by the same call to `make` Slice, map, and function types are not comparable Boolean, numeric, string, pointer, and channel types are strictly comparable
+> Two string values are compared lexically byte-wise Two channel values are equal if they were created by the same call to `make`.
+Slice, map, and function types are not comparable.
+Boolean, numeric, string, pointer, and channel types are strictly comparable

 Receive operator: